inhouseproduce/germinator-esp8266/README.md

     boot.py will run first, then main.py
     Use the screen command to monitor any progress happening with delays Note some of these will have latent start times

+### Final notes
+    See changelog for backlog history
+    Most of this is simply pipelining data via RDS, the code should work in general, but heavily dependent Private key and certificates must be generated prior to uploading code and must be on the machine For further security, try to find a way to keep private key and certificate to be off the machine For general purposes, boot.py will handle any and all

 See release for latest files
 See futureRelease for files with remote control enabled